Computed Tomography (CT) Scans and Cancer

 What are the risks of CT scans for children?

 Radiation exposure from CT scans affects adults and children differently.
-Children are considerably more sensitive to radiation than adults because of their growing bodies and the rapid pace at which the cells in their bodies divide.
-In addition, children have a longer life expectancy than adults, providing a larger window of opportunity for radiation-related cancers to develop (5).
+Children are more sensitive to radiation than adults because of their growing bodies and the rapid pace at which the cells in their bodies divide.
+In addition, because children have potentially many more years of life ahead of them than adults, there is a greater opportunity for them to develop radiation-related cancers (10).

 What is being done to reduce the level of radiation exposure from CT?